New side bar web browser for more weather info or your web page of interest.

 with our rainfall calculations.

-created and you will be set to go.
+created and you will be set to go (sort of).
+Any of the real-time boundary and point

 12) If you select "Update Radar" while displaying the new PNG files you